spacemeshos/smrepl/README.md

     },
 ```

 You can also use a full node managed by Smapp.
-Just start smapp to start a managed node and connect to it by running the CLIWallet from the command line.
+Just start smapp to start a managed node and connect to it by running the wallet from the command line.
-You should be able to connect to the managed node without having to override the default CLIWallet settings.
+You should be able to connect to the managed node without having to override the default wallet settings.

 ## Using with a Local testnet
 Please follow the instructions in our [local testnet guide](https://testnet.spacemesh.io/#/local)